-Milestones Investments

-Under the On-Reserve Housing Program, approximately 1,000 units are constructed yearly, with a current portfolio of about 23,000 units.
+Milestones In nvestments Under the On-Reserve Housing Program , approximately 1,000 units are constructed yearly, with a current portfolio of about 23,000 units.
+000-01: An investment of \$100,000 funded programming in the Office of the Children's Environmental Health.

-Children's health and the environment, as a priority, was reinforced by the establishment of the Office of the Children's Environmental Health within Health Canada to better protect children from environmental threats.

-2000-01: An investment of \$100,000 funded programming in the Office of the Children's Environmental Health.

-2002-03: An investment of \$54.5 million was allocated to improve access to newer environmentally-friendly pesticides.
-Health Canada was mandated to consider the special vulnerabilities of children.

 The 2000 Voluntary Sector Initiative reinforces the Government of Canada's commitment to examine new ways of working together and strengthening the relationship between the voluntary sector and the federal government.
 The 2001 Accord between the Government of Canada and the Voluntary Sector spells out the values, principles and commitments that will underlie their future relationship.

-2001-05: An investment of \$94.6 million over five years is being allocated to the Voluntary Sector Initiative.

-The Official Languages Action Plan, announced in 2003, focuses on minority language and second language education in both English- and French speaking communities.
-In 2003, 2.6 million children - half of those attending primary and secondary schools in Canada - are learning English or French as a second language.
-Some 324,000 are in French immersion classes; and 24 percent of high school graduates know both official languages.

-2003-08: Total investment of \$751.3 million is being allocated with the goal of doubling the number of high school graduates with working knowledge of both official languages.
+2001-05: An investment of \$94.6 million over five years is being allocated to the Voluntary Sector Initiative. focuses on minority language and second language allo education in both English- and French speaking sch 003-08: Total investment of \$751.3 million is being located with the goal of doubling the number of high chool graduates with working knowledge of both official nguages.
+003-14: An investment of \$172.5 million is being allocated /er 11 years. administered by the Department of National Defence, is the 63, 003-04: an annual investment of \$173 million supports 8,000 Canadian youth in more than 1,200 urban, rural and mote or isolated communities in Canada.

-The Aboriginal Language and Culture Centre was announced in 2002 to help preserve, revitalize and promote the languages and culture of Aboriginal peoples, including Aboriginal children.
-This investment also supports the extension of the Aboriginal Languages Initiative.
-Currently, about 20 percent of Aboriginal peoples speak an indigenous language regularly.
-Three Aboriginal languages, Cree, Inuktitut and Ojibway, are thriving in Canada.

-2003-14: An investment of \$172.5 million is being allocated over 11 years.

-Cadets Program and Junior Canadian Rangers Program, administered by the Department of National Defence, is the largest federally sponsored youth program for young Canadians ages 12 to 18 who learn valuable life and work skills such as teamwork, leadership and citizenship.

-2003-04: an annual investment of \$173 million supports 63,000 Canadian youth in more than 1,200 urban, rural and remote or isolated communities in Canada.